-eGovernment Working Group of the Federal, Regional and Local Authorities
+eGovernment Working Groups of the Federal, Regional and Local Authorities

+Part of the above-mentioned cooperation is carried out through the work of concrete working groups and project groups.
 To provide a uniform system of eGovernment, intensive cooperation across all levels of administration is required.
-Such cooperation is guaranteed by the support of the Platform Digital Austria, which operates as an umbrella for all working groups open to representatives of the federal, regional and local authorities.
+Such cooperation is guaranteed by the support of the overall cooperation, which operates as an umbrella for all working groups open to representatives of the federal, regional and local authorities.
 The open participation enables the federal administration, the regions, the Austrian Association of Cities and Towns, and the Austrian Association of Municipalities to develop joint solutions for legal, technical and organisational issues.
 The required transparency is ensured by a common information and communication platform.